Here are some travel tips for Ireland in the form of frequently asked questions:

-In the meantime, you might want to sample some authentic Irish music by listening to the fantastic group called Altan.
+In the meantime, you might want to sample some authentic Irish music by listening to the fantastic group called Clannad.
 Many of their cds are available at Amazon.
-The Best of Altan is found at this link.
+Here is the link to a collection called In a Lifetime.

 WHEN ARE THE FESTIVALS AND FAIRS?
 Festivals are very popular in Ireland.
 Irish folks love to party and love to have visitors join in.
 If you travel to go to a festival, book early to stay nearby.

 A few examples of yearly affairs are the Galway Arts Festival, the Kilkenny and Cork Arts Festivals, the Belfast Festival, Listowel Writers Week, and the Dublin Theatre Festival.
 The Cork Jazz Festival is for music lovers; the Listowel Food Fair and the Galway Oyster Festival will fill you with food and drink.
 The Dublin Film Festival is a 10-day gathering in March.
 Visitors from all over the world attend the week long St. Patrick's Festival and Parade in Dublin.
 Celebrations include parades, food, drink, dancing and music.